webDevBig/golem-js-preview-program/tasks/3-build-your-image/FEEDBACK.md

 I added to the Dockerfile install commander.
 Without it was some errors

 In the generator.mjs we have this line "import { program } from "commander";".
 So when I write Dockerfile for the first time I didn't add this.
 And I received an error.
 So I incleded this line  "RUN npm install commander" to the Dockerfile and it worked.

+Error 1.
+I created a Dockerfile and when running `docker run golem-node` command received the following message:
+Error [ERR_MODULE_NOT_FOUND]: Cannot find package 'commander' imported from /golem/work/generator.mjs
+     at new NodeError (node:internal/errors:406:5)
+     at packageResolve (node:internal/modules/esm/resolve:789:9)
+     at moduleResolve (node:internal/modules/esm/resolve:838:20)
+     at defaultResolve (node:internal/modules/esm/resolve:1043:11)
+     at ModuleLoader.defaultResolve (node:internal/modules/esm/loader:383:12)
+     at ModuleLoader.resolve (node:internal/modules/esm/loader:352:25)
+     at ModuleLoader.getModuleJob (node:internal/modules/esm/loader:228:38)
+     at ModuleWrap.<anonymous> (node:internal/modules/esm/module_job:85:39)
+     at link (node:internal/modules/esm/module_job:84:36) {
+   code: 'ERR_MODULE_NOT_FOUND'
+}
+So I added `RUN npm install commander`.
+Error 2.
+I kept getting the error that the file '/golem/work/generator.mjs' not found.
+I tried to output the contents of the /golem/work folder to the console: const workDirContent = await ctx.run('ls /golem/work');
+     console.log('/golem/work content:', workDirContent.stdout);

+Always the answer was ` null`.

+To fix those errors, I rewrote the Dockerfile from the beginning and replaced the working folder with /app.
+Builded a Docker image, converted it to the Golem image format, and uploaded it to the Golem registry.
+I checked if generator.mjs works correctly in Docker image `docker run -it golem-node`.
+Then I rewrote the main script with other paths and everything worked.
 ]

 ### Feedback: